wlavend/Cassie_Balancing/02_README.md

 ### The Joints

 The configuration vector `q` includes all the joint angles (rad) in the order below.
 Nominal joint values and joint limits are included (in deg, from `cassie.xml` file). **NOTE:** Agility documentation and `cassie.xml` files have different values for joint limits.
 Check later for consistency!
-Possibly soft/hard limits?
 - hip abduction         ()  [-15, 22.5]
 - hip yaw               ()  [-22.5, 22.5]
 - hip pitch             ()  [-50, 80]